 4. User interface flexibility: rules-driven and system-agnostic

-- The ability to hide or expose options based on logic
+- Hide or expose options based on logic

 - Support for role-specific workflows (sales, engineering, partners)